frederic-perez/AmE-dictionary/data/dictionary.md

 __picket fence__ _n_ :two::hammer:
 __picket__ _v_ _Government must negotiate now to avoid junior doctors picketing._
 __pickets__ _n_
-__pickleball__ _n_ :two: A paddleball sport (similar to a racquet sport) that combines elements of badminton, table tennis, and tennis.
+__pickleball__ _n_ :three: A paddleball sport (similar to a racquet sport) that combines elements of badminton, table tennis, and tennis.
 __picklock__ _v_
 __picknicking__ _v_
 __pickoff__ _n_ __1__ _Baseball_ A play in which a runner is caught off base and is put out by a quick throw, as from the pitcher or catcher. _A pickoff throw to first base._